-- 17.1 When a property which is adapted for physical disabilities becomes available we will allocate the property to an applicant who requires the adaptations.
+17.1 When a property which is adapted for physical disabilities becomes available, we will allocate the property to an applicant who requires the adaptations.
 Should we be unable to identify a household requiring the adaptations then we may let the property to a household with general needs.
-Should a household who requires the adaptations subsequently be identified we will offer suitable alternative accommodation to the occupying household and if necessary take legal action to recover possession of the property.
-BHA will make this clear to the general needs household at offer of property and will assist with moving costs. - 17.2 Some housing may be reserved for those who are age 55 and over.
+Should a household who requires the adaptations subsequently be identified we will offer suitable alternative accommodation to the occupying household and if necessary, take legal action to recover possession of the property.
+BHA will make this clear to the general needs household at offer of property and will assist with moving costs.

+17.2 Some housing may be reserved for those who are age 55 and over.
 We will clearly stipulate this within our advertising.
-Should no one apply for the property that requires such housing we will consider health needs first followed by applicants 50-55, 45-50 etc. (This does not apply to Gowanlea, Boston or Linkim Court where the minimum age will be 55.)
+Should no one apply for the property that requires such housing we will consider health needs first followed by applicants 50-55, 45-50 etc. (This does not apply to Gowanlea, Boston or Linkim Court where the minimum age will be 55 unless there is significant supporting evidence that someone may thrive within that environment.)